pallets/click/docs/shell-completion.rst

 -   ``ctx`` - The current command context.
 -   ``param`` - The current parameter requesting completion.
--   ``args`` - The list of complete args before the incomplete value.
 -   ``incomplete`` - The partial word that is being completed.
 May be an empty string if no characters have been entered yet.